cloudtrainerwork/Power-BI-Deployment-Governance-and-Adoption/Whiteboard design session/WDS trainer guide - Power BI Deployment & Adoption Planning Workshop.md

 #### Envision pitch

-1. How will you tie the business needs of Contoso Healthcare to a positioning statement and value proposition to migrate to implement Power BI?
+1. How will you tie the business needs of Contoso Healthcare to adopt Power BI?
-2. Design a solution and prepare to present the solution that incorporates the Adoption Roadmap/Framework to plan an implementation to the target customer audience in a 15-minute PowerPoint format.
+2. Design a solution and prepare to present the solution that incorporates the Adoption Roadmap/Framework to plan an adoption plan to the target customer audience in a 15-minute PowerPoint format.

-#### Business case
-Build a business case for licensing optimization gained from an Azure migration.
-Provide the economic and operational benefits to quantify, educate, and guide the customer through Cloud Economics best practices.
-1. How can you address Contoso's business needs for economic and operational efficiency?
-2. What opportunities are available to optimize licensing and lower overall costs to Contoso?

-#### High-level solution
-1. Without getting into the details (the following sections will address the particular details), diagram your initial vision for handling the top-level requirements for:

-    - Data culture
-    - Executive sponsor
-    - Content ownership and management
-    - Content delivery scope
-    - Center of Excellence
-    - Governance
-    - Mentoring and user enablement
-    - Community and practice
-    - User support
-    - System oversight

-Besides addressing the core functional requirements, consider the resiliency and cost optimization provisions that Contoso is looking for.

-#### Processes and procedures

-1. Based on the requirements what recommended guidance would you suggest for Contoso Healthcare?
-2. What kind of usage scenarios would suggest based on the requirements?
-3. What kind of licensing would you suggest for Contoso Healthcare?
-4. What kind of data protection would you suggest for Contoso Healthcare?
-5. What do you

-#### Data ingestion and integration
-1. Which Azure services can you use to ingest data from the named sources.
-2. Of the options you identified in the previous step, which ones would you recommend to Contoso Healthcare?
-3. What data integration options would Contoso Healthcare benefit from?
-4. Which Azure integration services would you recommend to be used by Contoso Healthcare?

-#### Data transformation and processing

-1. What types of data transformation and processing do you anticipate you might need to address the Contoso Healthcare's needs?
-2. Which Azure services would you use to implement the corresponding functionality?

-#### Data integration

-1. What data integration options would Contoso Healthcare benefit from?
-2. Which Azure integration services would you recommend to be used by Contoso Healthcare?

-#### Data analytics

-1. How would you analyze the data to facilitate identifying relevant information?
-2. What Azure services would allow Contoso Healthcare to further enrich the data by leveraging technologies such as artificial intelligence?

-## Prepare

-**Directions**: With all participants at your table:
-1. Identify any customer needs that are not addressed with the proposed solution.
-2. Identify the benefits of your solution.
-3. Determine how you will respond to the customer's objections.
-Prepare a 15-minute PowerPoint style presentation to the customer

 ## Step 3: Present the solution